amanewgirl/web/content/page/admin/vacancies.md

 comments: false
 ---

-There are currently no vacancies for funded positions within the group.
-When there are jobs we'll advertise them here, on jobs.ac.uk, and on the ARGTHRY list as appropriate.
+There are currently no vacancies for funded positions.
+When there are jobs we'll advertise them here, on jobs.ac.uk, on the ARGTHRY list, and in other places as appropriate.